DerfJagged/Lightshow/README.md

 Press Start to toggle the center LED on or off.

-If all ROL LEDs are set to off, the system will turn Player 1's LED to green.
+If all ROL LEDs are set to off and a controller is connected, the system will turn Player 1's LED to green.
 This is a feature of the system, and cannot be overridden by the app.

 ![](./Lightshow_Demo.gif)